-The measurement of Higgs decays to tau leptons and muons are feasible at ILC supposing that the branching fractions are SM-like.
-The decay branching ration to tau leptons is relatively large in the SM, which, together with the suitability of the ILC experimental conditions to the identification of tau lepton decays with high precision, results in a precision at ILC250 of 3.2% in the measurement of the partial cross-section $\sigma{Zh} \times BR(H \to \tau \tau$ [224].
+The measurement of Higgs decays to tau leptons and muons are feasible at ILC if these branching fractions are roughly at the levels predicted in the SM.
+The decay branching ration to tau leptons is relatively large in the SM.
+In addition, Higgs decays to $\tau^+\tau^-$ are straightforward to recognize in the ILC experimental environment, allowing identification of these decays with high precision.
+This should lead to a precision at ILC250 of better than 2% in the measurement of the partial cross-section $\sigma{Zh} \times BR(H \to \tau\tau)$ [226] in each major polarization combination.

 The small branching ratio to muons limits the statistics available at ILC.
-The predicted precision on $BR(H \rightarrow \mu\mu)$ at ILC250 is 23%, which can be improved to 17% after the ILC run at 500 GeV [225].
+The predicted precision on $BR(H \to \mu\mu)$ at ILC250 is 23%, which can be improved to 17% after the ILC run at 500 GeV [227].
+It should be noted, also, that an LHC measurement of the ratio of branching ratios $BR(H \to \mu\mu)/BR(H \to ZZ^)$ can be combined with ILC data to produce an absolutely normalized value of the Higgs boson coupling to muons.

 Direct observation of the Higgs coupling to electrons is essentially impossible at ILC if the branching fraction is that predicted by the SM.
-The final state can in principle be well reconstructed, so if this channel is very significantly enhanced with respect to the SM, for example to a similar level as the decay to muons, it can be observed at ILC.
+The final state can in principle be well reconstructed, so if this channel is very significantly enhanced with respect to the SM, for example to a level similar to the branching ratio to muons, it can be observed at ILC.